 Distillation is the process of separating components by applying and removing selective amounts of heat.
 Components with lower boiling points vaporize while the higher boiling point components remain a liquid.
 This separation typically takes place in a distillation column.
 The vaporized components condense and collect in a receiver after leaving the tower as a product.
-When this process takes place under pressures less than atmospheric, it is known as vacuum distillation.
+Industrial vacuum distillation is whan this process takes place under pressures less than atmospheric.

 How Vacuum Supports Distillation Columns

 Vacuum is particularly useful for distillation because compounds experience lower boiling points when under low pressure conditions.
 This means the components require less energy to heat up and vaporize large amounts within the tower.
 Depending on the application, vacuum reduces operating costs in separation columns.